chrissy-martin/week-three-challenge/README.md

 To use this application, simlpy click on the "Generate Password" button and follow the prompts given at the top of the screen.
 See the following screenshots for a quick walk-through.

+The deployed application can be found here: https://chrissy-martin.github.io/week-three-challenge/

 These first two screenshots are the code that I added to the starter code for the project.
 ![alt text](screenshots/screenshot_1.png)
 ![alt text](screenshots/screenshot_2.png)